Your partner in philanthropy. SEE advisor resources

 - Physical and mental health

 Applications that demonstrate collaboration among multiple organizations are encouraged.
-Refugee representation (among clients served, management, staff, and board members) is considered during the decision making process.
+Refugee representation (among clients served, management, staff, and board members) is considered during the decision-making process.

-Up to $50,000 in grant funding will be awarded per grant cycle.
-Funding requests may not exceed $5,000.
-The average grant award is $1,000 to $5,000.
+Up to $165,000 in grant funding will be awarded during the annual grant cycle.
+Funding requests may not exceed $25,000.
+The average grant award is between $5,000 to $15,000.

-Innovative programs, initiatives, services, or other ideas within the above-stated focus areas that serve refugee communities in Douglas and Sarpy Counties.
+- We fund innovative programs, initiatives, services, or other ideas within the above-stated focus areas that serve refugee communities in Douglas and Sarpy Counties.

-Previous grant recipients may apply again if their final report was submitted to the Omaha Community Foundation.
+- Previous grant recipients may apply again if their final report was submitted to the Omaha Community Foundation.

 - Applicants’ policies and practices must be in alignment with the following non-discrimination clause: Applicant organizations may not lawfully or unlawfully discriminate in its hiring practices or service provision to clients and/or customers based on race, ethnicity, religious preference, age, [mental, emotional, or physical] disability, sexual orientation, gender identity, military service, or gender.

-Additionally, organizations must submit their anti-discrimination policy at time of application.
+- Additionally, organizations must submit their anti-discrimination policy at time of application.